nplan/HomeButtons/docs/setup.md

 In the *Controls* card, enter the button labels that you want to be shown on the e-paper display.
 The buttons are ordered from top to bottom.
 Labels will be updated next time you press a button or on the next sensor update interval.

+Labels can be:

+1. `Text`
+2. *Icon* :material-home:
+3. Mixed - `Text` and *Icon* :material-home:

+#### Text

-> *Home Buttons* will choose font size automatically.
+Enter any text you want.
+Labels support UTF-8 with special characters. *Home Buttons* will choose between two font sizes automatically.
 It can display around **5** letters in large font and around **7** letters in smaller font.
-Labels over **7** letters will be clipped.
-Choose what you want to display wisely :)

-> Labels support UTF-8 with special characters.
-If a character is not available in the display font, it will be skipped.
+#### Icons :material-home:

+You can choose any of the [Material Design Icons](https://materialdesignicons.com/){:target="_blank"}.
+Enter the icon name in the label field in the format `mdi:{icon name}`.
+For example, `mdi:lightbulb-auto-outline`.

+Icons are downloaded from a *Github* repository.
+For that purpose an internet connection is required.
+Once downloaded, the icons are stored permanently on the device.
+If you do not wish to have *Home Buttons* connected to the internet, you can set up the icons once and then disable internet access.

+#### Mixed

+In label field, enter: `mdi:{icon name} {text}`.
+For example, `mdi:lightbulb Bedroom`.
+There must be a single space separating the icon name and the text.
+Label name must always be first.
+The actual position of the icon will be before or after the text, based on the location of the button.

+>Icons are slightly smaller in this mode.

 ### Configure Button Actions